Asphorr/Asphorr/README.md

 - 👋 Hi, I’m @Asphorr
 - 👀 I’m interested in Low-level programming ( kernels, os's )
-- 🌱 I’m currently learning how to write independent kernel ( yup )
+- 🌱 I’m currently interested in AI's like autogen and like that
 - 🗺 Living in Russia
 - 📫 How to reach me?
 I am not really into contact at now, but, if you prefer to contact with me i will create profile for this!
 Just wait.